Testing Many Constraints in Possibly Irregular Models Using Incomplete U-Statistics

 \begin{itemize} \item[(a)] Star tree: All edge parameters $\rho_e$ are equal to $\sqrt{0.5}$ while we take all variances $\omega_{v}=2$. \item[(b)] Star tree: Let $h$ be the unique, unobserved inner node.
 The parameters for the edges $\{h,1\}$ and $\{h,2\}$ are taken to be $0.998$ while all other edge parameters $\rho_e$ are independently generated from $N(0,0.1)$.
 The marginal variances are taken to be $\omega_v=100$ for $v=1,2$ and $\omega_v=1$ for all other leaves $v \in L$. \item[(c)] Caterpillar tree: The edge parameters $\rho_e$ are taken to be $0.998$ except for all edges incident to $4$ selected inner nodes in $V\setminus L$, where the edge parameters are independently generated from $N(0,0.1)$.
 All variances $\omega_{v}$ are taken to be $2$. \end{itemize}

 Setup (a) is a regular problem where the LR test is the gold standard.
-In contrast, setups (b) and (c) are designed to be singular problems.
+In contrast, setups (b) and (c) are designed to be irregular problems with small covariances; compare with Example~\ref{ex:tetrad-degeneracy} in the introduction.
 In setup (b) parameters are chosen such that the covariance matrix has exactly one off-diagonal entry which is far away from zero while all the remaining off-diagonal entries are close to zero.
-That is, the parameters are close to a singular point of the parameter space of the star tree \citep[Proposition 32]{drton2007algebraic}.
+In this case the parameters are also close to an algebraic singularity of the parameter space of the star tree \citep[Proposition 32]{drton2007algebraic}.
 The LR test should fail since the likelihood ratio test statistic does not follow a chi-square distribution at singularities \citep{drton2009likelihood}.
-Similarly, parameters in setup (c) are close to a singular point since some of the edge parameters are almost zero \citep{drton2017marginal} and thus we also expect the LR test to fail.
+Similarly, parameters in setup (c) are close to an algebraic singularity since some of the edge parameters are almost zero \citep{drton2017marginal} and thus we also expect the LR test to fail.